ahmadsm1/Rocket-League-Winning-Strategies/final_report_group40.md

 I had the question: Does a more aggressive play style win you more games in Rocket League?"

-In rocket league an aggressive playlist invloves inflicting demolitions on the opposing team, moving around the map a lot, taking more shots & using a lot of boost to increase speed and launch into the air.
+In rocket league an aggressive playlist involves inflicting demolitions on the opposing team, moving around the map a lot, taking more shots & using a lot of boost to increase speed and launch into the air.
 For the sake of this question I focused heavily on demolitions inflicted and shots taken.
 Demolitions caused on the opposing team makes takes their car out of play for 3 seconds.

 Shown below is a plot of demolitions inflicted and goals scored.
 The number of shots was also used as the size of the point of the table.